jinglingxing/lab_exe_RS/README.md

 # lab_exe_RS
 The recommendation system lab exercises, including three TPs.
-I and my friend Safa, we two finished them together.
 The TPs questions are below.
 I revised our TPs with the solution that the Professor Michel gave us.
 Finally, the Recommendation System course includes one practical exam, I did it and also uploaded the sample exam code.

+Team members for TP1-3:<br>
+Safa GHRIBI<br>
+Jinling XING<br>

+Author for all exams: Jinling XING

 ### TP1, user-user collaborative filter recommendations and item-item
 TP1 deals with film recommendations with data from GroupLens (1).